hmrc/pillar2-service-guide/source/documentation/btn.html.md

 }
 ```

-If the organisation breaches the threshold and has to submit a UKTR, the *Obligations and Submissions* response will show the *status* for the "UKTR" *obligationType* set to "Fulfilled", with the BTN submission superseded by the UKTR submission.
+If the organisation breaches the threshold and has to submit a UKTR, the *Retrieve Obligations and Submissions* response will show the *status* for the "UKTR" *obligationType* set to "Fulfilled", with the BTN submission superseded by the UKTR submission.
 The *status* for the GIR *obligationType* will be set to "Open", as the GIR obligation is no longer met by the BTN submission.

 ```json
 {